This post may contain affiliate links. Read our disclosure policy here.

 Waffles with Greek Yogurt

 I love the light and airy texture that Greek yogurt gives waffles.
-Unlike traditional waffle batter, Greek yogurt reacts with the baking powder and helps give waffles a cake-like texture we all love.
+Unlike traditional waffle batter, Greek yogurt reacts with the baking powder and helps give waffles a cake-like texture we all love, similar to these velvety ricotta waffles.

 I use this same technique to achieve a light and airy texture in my Greek Yogurt Pancakes recipe and my Chocolate Chip Banana Bread batter.
 The Greek yogurt makes each slice super moist and feels decadent.